sibgatullah-py/File-Organizer/README.md

 -  **Automated File Relocation** – Moves files to their correct destinations.
 -  **Highly Customizable** – Categories, date format, and directory paths are easy to modify.
 -  **Cross-Platform** – Works on Windows, Linux, and macOS.

+## Install Dependencies

+For installing the magic module:
+                                pip install python-magic

+## Usage

+Edit Configuration

+Open the Python file smart_file_organizer_v2.py and set your target folder: SOURCE_DIR = r"C:\Users\YourName\Downloads"

+Run the Script: python smart_file_organizer_v2.py

+## How It Works

+1. Scan: The script lists all files in the selected directory.

+2. Detect: Each file’s actual content type is determined via python-magic.

+3. Categorize: Files are mapped to defined categories (Images, Documents, etc.).

+4. Timestamp: The script reads the file’s access/modification date.

+5. Organize: It creates destination folders based on category and date (YYYY-MM-DD).

+6. Move: Files are relocated to their appropriate folders.